You are using an outdated browser. Please upgrade your browser to improve your experience.

 Where will GIH be located on Residential Campus?

-Individual suites in North, East and West Hall, as well as apartments within the MAC Apartments and Templewood Townhomes will be designated as GIH, depending on demand.
+There is not a specific area on residential campus designated as Gender-Inclusive Housing.
+Students will be assigned to spaces based on their living type preferences, and if any suite or apartment houses students who have requested GIH, then that suite or apartment is designated as GIH.
 If there is enough demand, a full wing in a residence hall may be designated as a gender-inclusive wing.
-If not, suites will be designated GIH individually and may be randomly placed.
+If not, suites and apartments will be designated GIH individually and would be randomly placed.

 Please note that a request to live in GIH does not supersede Residence Life's assignment age or class status protocols.
 First-year students under 21 are typically assigned to a residence hall, while apartments are typically reserved for residents in their second year or higher, as well as residents who are 21 or older.
 If two students request to be roommates within GIH and one is a first-year student while the other is 21, the assignments would likely be a GIH space within a residence hall, not an apartment.